-If the operation is successful, the Media AF shall return a 200 (OK) response message with an empty message body.
+If the operation is successful, the Media AF shall return a 204 (No Content) response message with an empty message body.

-Currently active media delivery sessions using the destroyed Policy Template, if any exist, shall revert to a default network QoS as a result of destroying the Policy Template resource.
+All currently active media delivery sessions using the destroyed Policy Template shall revert to a default network QoS as a result of destroying the Policy Template resource.